Monday, November 25, 2024

 Despite the presence of minefields, thousands of species of plants, birds and mammals now thrive in the zone, including possibly the rare Korean tiger and the Amur leopard (pictured above).

 Naturalists are very concerned that any political reunification of the Koreas would result in the immediate "development" of the area.
+These naturalists will probably have a long time before actually having to address this issue.

 No comments: